RealTschoegl/stock_app/README.md

 - [ ] Add method to update the stock data regularly

 - [ ] Use Nokogiri as a backup data source

+- [ ] Add a "buy stock" button

+- [ ] Include a "start again" button on error pages and a contact facility